Reasonable Suspicion vs. Probable Cause: Different Standards Applicable to Different Situations

 It likely will surprise you to learn that neither term has a precise definition.
 Instead, both theories rely on the circumstances and what a reasonable officer, based on their training and experience, would believe.

 In general, reasonable suspicion means that the officer has one or more reasons to objectively believe, based on their observations, that someone has committed, is committing, or is about to commit a crime.
-In other words, the officer cannot rely on a mere hunch, nor can they allow bias to influence them.
+In other words, the officers cannot rely on a mere hunch, nor can they allow bias to influence them.
 Something about the person’s behavior must be objectively suspicious.

 In general, probable cause means that officers have knowledge of facts or circumstances that lead them or any trained and experienced officer to believe that the suspect is committing or has committed a crime or possesses evidence of a crime.
 The burden of proof for probable cause is higher than that for reasonable suspicion.
 However, it is still well below the “beyond a reasonable doubt” standard required to convict someone of a crime.

 Keep in mind that both reasonable suspicion and probable cause apply only to government officials, not private individuals.
-Consequently, your employer needs neither in the event they wish to search your desk, locker or other personal belongings for illegal drugs or anything else.
+Consequently, your employer needs neither in the event they wish to search your desk, locker, or other personal belongings for illegal drugs or anything else.

 Reasonable Suspicion Examples